morarjatin/data-engineering-interview/README.md

 ## Submission Criteria

 All of your work should be located in a Github Repo.
+Please ensure both the data model and SQL queries are within the submission.

 Ensure your repo is public, and submit the URL back to the hiring manager.